neondatabase/website/content/docs/get-started-with-neon/why-neon.md

 **A serverless architecture built for performance, reliability, manageability, and cost efficiency**

-Neon's [architecture](/docs/introduction/architecture-overview) separates compute from storage, which enables serverless features like instant provisioning, [autoscaling](/docs/get-started-with-neon/production-readiness#autoscaling), [autosuspend](/docs/get-started-with-neon/production-readiness#autosuspend), and more.
+Neon's [architecture](/docs/introduction/architecture-overview) separates compute from storage, which enables serverless features like instant provisioning, [autoscaling](/docs/get-started-with-neon/production-readiness#autoscaling), [scale to zero](/docs/get-started-with-neon/production-readiness#scale-to-zero), and more.

 Separating compute from storage refers to an architecture where the database computation processes (queries, transactions, etc.) are handled by one set of resources (compute), while the data itself is stored on a separate set of resources (storage).
 This design contrasts with traditional architectures where compute and storage are tightly coupled on the same server.
 In Neon, Postgres runs on a compute, and data (except for what's cached in memory) resides on Neon's storage layer.